mnadalc/factorial-script/README.md

 ## What it does

 Automatic add hours to factorial working days.
 Only runs until the current day.
+Made with Cypress.

 ## How to configure